-The volunteer shed in Columbia Cemetery was designed and constructed in 2011 by CU Architectural and Planning Students.
-It is constructed of wood and rod roof truss framing, with wood and rod walls on a concrete floor and foundation.
+The volunteer shed in Columbia Cemetery is in good condition.
+It is constructed of wood and steel rod roof truss framing, with wood and steel rod walls on a concrete floor and foundation.

-Foundation
+Foundation & Floor

-The configuration of the shed's foundation is unknown; however, based on the date and type of construction, it is likely a turned down slab edge.
+The configuration of the shed's foundation is unknown; however, based on the date and type of construction, it is likely reinforced concrete slab-on-grade with a turned down slab edge.

-The foundation was not visible at the time of the site observations and drawings were not available to the design team at the time of this report. he foundation appears to be performing adequately from a structural standpoint.
-There are no signs of differential settlement or other forms of displacement.
+The foundation below grade was not visible at the time of the site observations and drawings were not made available to the team at the time of this report.
+However, where exposed, the foundation and floor are performing adequately from a structural standpoint.
+There are no signs of differential settlement or other forms of displacement or major cracking.